6. Pantluci

 number of /p/, /t/, and /k/ may precede a syllable.
 The sequences

-Content words in Pantluci undergo a morphological process in
+Content words in Pantluci undergo ablaut in order to denote

-order to denote the grammatical structure of the sentence.
-This
+the grammatical structure of the sentence.
+This process consists of

 6.3 Grammar